mdrazasalim/Fraud_Trans_Dect_ANN_Keras/README.md

 # Fraud Transaction Detection with Artificial Neuron Network (ANN)

-# Preferable IDE:
+## Preferable IDE:
 - Spyder

-# Objective of this Code:
+## Objective of this Code:
 1. To understand how artificial neural networks work in classifying datasets.
-2. To comprehend the process of coding an artificial neural network with high-level APIs like TensorFlow, Keras, and Scikit-learn.
+2. To comprehend the process of coding an artificial neural network (In this code, single neuron is usded) with high-level APIs like TensorFlow, Keras, and Scikit-learn.

-# Overview of this Code:
+## Overview of this Code:
 The code is structured with clear steps and comments, along with relevant links to enhance the code's understandability.

-# Special Note:
+## Special Note:
 N/A